qfwc258/circuidipity/content/posts/2017-05-27-network-printer-scanner.md

 slug: "network-printer-scanner"
 ---

-:penguin: [Home Server](http://www.circuidipity.com/home-server/) :: Configure a printer + scanner to receive jobs across the local network.
+Configure a printer + scanner to receive jobs across the local network.

 ## Let's go!